Serving and RL post-training on AMD GPUs (ROCm)¶

 Open questions & validation¶

-- Independently reproduce a specific MLPerf-style throughput comparison on your own MI300X/MI325X versus H100/H200 allocation; the near-parity figures reported in industry press for recent MLPerf Inference rounds were not independently re-derived from the primary MLCommons results dashboard in this research (it is JavaScript-rendered and was not fetchable as static content here), so treat them as directionally credible, not verified-exact.
+- Independently reproduce a specific MLPerf-style throughput comparison on your own MI300X/MI325X versus H100/H200 allocation; exact figures were not independently re-derived from the primary MLCommons results dashboard in this research (it is JavaScript-rendered and was not fetchable as static content here), so treat parity claims as unverified until you pull the exact submission rows.

 - Re-check verl's current ROCm tutorial for its vLLM and ROCm version floors and CUDA-graph capture guidance before every upgrade; this page's own citations already moved once (an older revision required a community-patched vLLM branch and a different CUDA-graph workaround than the current tutorial documents).